WAGs: Cricket

 "CWAGs" (Cricket Wives and Girlfriends) was applied to partners of the England cricket team in the series of Test matches against Australia that began in Brisbane in November 2006: for example, "Jessica the Cwag knocks Ashes Test crowd for six" (the subject of this headline being singer Jessica Taylor, of the group Liberty X, fiancée of batsman Kevin Pietersen).
 "WAG" had previously been applied in the context of cricket: for example to model Minki van der Westhuizen, who had been associated with the South African captain, Graeme Smith.

 England cricketer Danni Wyatt has long been nicknamed "Waggy".
 As she explained in 2015, "The girls say I'm a wannabe WAG because I've dated two footballers!"

 Anushka Sharma, a leading Bollywood actress, is famously known as the wife of Indian cricket superstar Virat Kohli.
 Their relationship began in 2013 during a commercial shoot, and they got married in a private ceremony in Italy in December 2017.
 Together, they are considered one of India’s most iconic celebrity couples.
 Anushka is often seen supporting Virat at matches, and their public association has made her one of the most recognized WAGs (Wives and Girlfriends) in the cricketing world.
 They have two children: daughter Vamika and son Akaay.

 British Royal Family

-In July 2006 The Sun carried an article on the "RAGs" ("Royals and Girlfriends"), a term introduced for young female members of the British Royal Family, as well as Kate Middleton, then girlfriend and now wife of Prince William, and Chelsy Davy, then girlfriend of Prince Harry.
+In July 2006 The Sun carried an article on the "RAGs" ("Royals and Girlfriends"), a term introduced for young female members of the British Royal Family, as well as Catherine Middleton, then girlfriend and now wife of Prince William, and Chelsy Davy, then girlfriend of Prince Harry.
 Subsequently, under the heading "Windsor Mads outdo the Wags", Jasper Gerard reported in the Sunday Times on festivities involving "the Windsor Mads (mothers and daughters), as Fergie [Sarah, Duchess of York] and Eugenie celebrated Beatrice's forthcoming 18th birthday".